-You may be thinking about tucking your hair away in a long-term protective style; box braids, kinky twists or maybe crochet braids for the ret of the summer.
+You may be rockin' a protective style; box braids, kinky twists or maybe crochet braids for the rest of Stay Home; Stay Healthy order.
 No matter your choice, there are a few things to keep in mind to get the most out of your protective styles and maintain the health of your hair. let’s talk about what a protective style is!
 What’s a Protective Style?
 In short, they’re styles that require little to no daily manipulation.
 The reason they’re “protective” is because the less touching and manipulation, the less chance of breakage.
 You greatly reduce split ends and possible breakage by tucking away your ends which are the oldest parts of your hair and more prone to damage.

 1. Cleanse Your Scalp